PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Needs assessment

-Ideally, it should have been possible to run the code through a web interface, in the spirit of the \href{http://hepdata.cedar.ac.uk/pdf/pdf3.html}{\texttt{Durham service}} for PDFs.
-However, such a solution requires dedicated work to synchronize a database to a web page, to prevent the web page of any attack, to create a queue system if several users want to perform a computation at the same time and to handle large volumes of data, which can always happen with functions depending on (at least) the three \texttt{double} variables $x$, $\xi$ and $t$.
-In particular, this means that a dedicated engineer has to take part of his time to tackle these problems and maintain all basic functionalities.
-In a general context of budget cuts, it is not clear that such a solution is realistic on a long-term perspective.
-We therefore choose to let users download a client application to run the code on their own machines.
+Ideally, it should have been possible to run the code through a web interface, in the spirit of \href{http://hepdata.cedar.ac.uk/pdf/pdf3.html}{\texttt{Durham service}} for PDFs \cite{Whalley:1989mt,hepdata}.
+However, such a solution requires dedicated work to synchronize a database to the web page, to prevent it of any attack, to create a queue system if several users want to perform their computations at the same time and to handle large volumes of data, which can always happen with functions depending on (at least) three \texttt{double} variables $x$, $\xi$ and $t$.
+In particular, this means that a dedicated engineer has to take part of his time to tackle these problems and maintain all basic features.
+For now we let users download a client application to run the code on their own machines.
+We offer two possibilities - one can either download the source code of PARTONS and compile it by oneself, or download a preconfigured appliance of a virtual machine.
+The first way requires the availability of additional libraries, see Sec.~\ref{sec:code-architecture}, but in particular it allows to have PARTONS at computing farms.
+The second way only requires \href{https://www.virtualbox.org}{\texttt{VirtualBox}} \cite{virtualbox}, which is one of the most popular virtualization suites.
+Our provided virtual machine allows to run PARTONS as it was out-of-the-box, independently of the user's operating system.

+Finally, let us mention that the field of 3D hadron structure has been witnessing in parallel a similar collaborative effort for the phenomenology of Tranverse Momentum Dependent parton distribution functions (TMDs): the \href{https://tmdlib.hepforge.org/doxy/html/index.html}{\texttt{tmdlib}} \cite{Hautmann:2014kza, tmdlib} library offers an interface to various TMD models.
+In our view, the complexity of each of these fields, and their respective needs and timescales, has fully justified the development of two independent GPD and TMD projects.
+However, since both projects have become mature enough, the natural discussions between the two communities will provide a very valuable feedback.